GuirassyFode/GuirassyFode/README.md

 This GitHub is where I document my learning journey, share hands-on projects, and experiment with some of the most exciting tools in the modern data stack.

 🔧 Tech I’m Currently Exploring
-🗂️ ETL/ELT Pipelines using Airflow, dbt, and Apache Spark
+🗂️ ETL/ELT Pipelines using azure, check it out [here](https://github.com/GuirassyFode/azure-dp-203-data-engineer-azure)

-☁️ Cloud platforms like Google Cloud and AWS

-🔄 Real-time data with Kafka

-📊 Data modeling & warehousing with BigQuery and Snowflake

-✅ Data quality checks using Great Expectations

 🧪 Projects
 Each repo here is a step in my journey — some are polished, others are experimental.